How to Roast Coffee Beans at Home - Various Methods Explained

 Understanding the Coffee Bean Roasting Process

 Below is the different stages the beans go through.
-Pay attention to the bean colour.
+Always pay very close attention to the bean colour during the roasting process.

 What to look for?